Chapter 0: Intro - Yamaha USA

 GX

 The Yamaha Electone GX-1, an electronic organ employing a synth-style approach to tone generation, debuted in January 1975.
-Positioned as the new flagship of our Electone Series, this—the second Yamaha synthesizer—could be said to have been a “dream machine”.
-This was for good reason, and the GX-1 is assured of its place in the history of electronic musical instruments.
-As we will see later in Chapter 1, a prototype called the GX-707 was completed in 1973, but even before this, an elaborate story unfolded as Yamaha developers sought to achieve just such a dream machine, capable of the highest possible levels of musical expression.
-Many of the technologies that make today’s synthesizers a reality came into being much further back than most of us think, and in this chapter, we will look at how Yamaha poured everything into the development of successive Electones as the dawn of the true synthesizer approached.
+Positioned as the new flagship of our Electone Series, the GX1—the second Yamaha synthesizer—was described as a “dream machine.”
+This was for good reason.
+As we’ll see later in Chapter 1, a prototype called the GX-707 was completed in 1973, but even before this, an elaborate story unfolded as Yamaha developers sought to achieve a dream machine, capable of the highest possible levels of musical expression.
+Many of the technologies behind today’s synthesizers were developed much earlier than most people realize.
+In this chapter, we’ll look at how Yamaha poured everything into the development of successive Electones as the dawn of the true synthesizer approached.

 The Legendary EX-21